 There are some small mom and pops that are finding ways to survive and even thrive.
-Whether it is staying medical, securing a micro canopy license and utilizing the upcoming increase in canopy size allowed for OLCC growers that keep growing for patients, we'll have some small farmers on hand to talk about the challenges and opportunities for small businesses and farmers.
+Whether it is staying medical, securing a micro canopy license and utilizing the upcoming increase in canopy size allowed for OLCC growers that keep growing for patients, we'll have some of the industries top experts on hand to talk about the challenges and opportunities for small businesses and farmers.

-A hot topic among all consumer brands and manufactures, our panelists include a diversity of distribution models including agricultural cooperatives, independent distributors, online wholesale marketplace platforms, aggregation and processing centers, transportation and security providers.
-The panel will provide a comprehensive analysis of license types and distribution models conducive to all types and sizes of operators and their needs.
+Find out what retailers want from Producers/Processors.
+A hot topic among all consumer brands and manufactures, our panel will also provide a comprehensive analysis of license types and distribution models conducive to all types and sizes of operators and their needs.

 Navigating the IRS 280E limitations can be a daunting task; if not properly understood the risk of paying too much tax, or being audited, is high.
 Operating a parallel business to reclaim otherwise disallowed deductions is a tried and true way to handle the 280E limitations.
 Selecting the right Business Entity for your business is essential and by far the most effective way to mitigate your tax liability as well as keep your audit profile low.